awsdocs/amazon-vpc-network-administrator-guide/doc_source/customer-gateway-windows-2012.md

 ## Step 3: Configure the Windows Server<a name="cgw-win2012-configure-server"></a>

-Before you set up the VPN tunnel, you must install and configure Routing and Remote Access Services on your Windows server to allow remote users to access resources on your network\.
+Before you set up the VPN tunnel, you must install and configure Routing and Remote Access Services on your Windows server\.
+That allows remote users to access resources on your network\.

 **To install Routing and Remote Access Services on Windows Server 2012 R2**